Special rates require proof of eligibility at check-in.

 Article Source: Copyright © 2012 by Fodor’s Travel, a division of Random House Inc. All rights reserved.

-Designed to honor Hawaii's first Japanese immigrants, Liliuokalani's 30 acres of fish-filled ponds, stone lanterns, half-moon bridges, elegant pagodas, and ceremonial teahouse make it a favorite Sunday destination.
-The surrounding area used to be a busy residential neighborhood until a tsunami in 1960 swept the buildings away, taking the lives of 60 people in the process.
+Designed to honor Hawaii's first Japanese immigrants, Liliuokalani Gardens' 30 acres of fish-filled ponds, stone lanterns, half-moon bridges, elegant pagodas, and a ceremonial teahouse make it a favorite Sunday destination.
+The surrounding area, once a busy residential neighborhood, was destroyed by a 1960 tsunami that caused widespread devastation and killed 61 people.

 A self-guided, 1-mi walking tour leads through the ruins of the once-prosperous fishing village Koaie, which dates as far back as the 15th century.
-Displays illustrate early Hawaiian fishing and farming techniques, salt gathering, games, and legends.
-Since the shoreline near the state park is an officially designated Marine Life Conservation District, and part of the site itself is considered sacred, swimming is discouraged. www.hawaiistateparks.org.
+Displays illustrate early Hawaiian fishing and farming techniques, salt gathering, games and legends.
+Because the shoreline near the state park is an officially designated Marine Life Conservation District (and part of the site itself is considered sacred), swimming is discouraged. www.hawaiistateparks.org.
 COST: Free.
-OPEN: Daily 8-4.
+OPEN: Daily 8--4.

-Strap on a miner's hat and gloves and get ready to explore the underbelly of the world's largest active volcano.
+Strap on a headlamp and gloves and get ready to explore the underbelly of the world's most active volcano.
 Tours through these fascinating caves and lava tubes underneath the volcano must be arranged in advance, but are well worth a little extra planning.
-Located off Highway 11 between Hilo and Volcanoes National Park, the caverns are comprised of four main tubes, each 500-700 years old and full of stalactites, stalagmites, and a variety of different-colored flowstone.
-The largest lava tube in the world is here—40 mi long, it has 80-foot ceilings and is 80 feet wide.
-Tours can range from safe and easy (safe enough for children five years old and up) to long and adventurous. www.kilaueacavernsoffire.com.
+Located off Highway 11 between Hilo and Hawaii Volcanoes National Park, the Kazamura Lava Tube system is comprised of four main tubes, each 500-700 years old and filled with bizarre lava formations and mind-blowing colors.
+It's the largest lava tube system in the world—40 miles long, 80 feet wide, and 80 feet tall.
+Tours are customized to your group's interest and skill level.
+Equipment included.
+Call for directions. www.kilaueacavernsoffire.com.
 COST: $29 for walking tour, $79 for adventure tour.
 OPEN: By appointment only.

 Thanks to Hilo's abundant rainfall, this relatively new lava tube is lush with plant life.
 Concrete stairs lead down to the 2½-mi-long tube.
 Bring a flashlight and explore as far as you dare to go.
 There are restrooms and a covered picnic table at the cave, and parking across the street.
 COST: Free.